AleksanderAlt/Study_Networking/README.md

 ## Pordid

-The port range that a normal (non-root) user can listen on is 1024 through 65535 But using root access (including sudo) then you can listen on ports 1023 down to 1 Can't listen to the same port, which is already in use
+The port range that a normal (non-root) user can listen on is 1024 through 65535 (16 bits) But using root access (including sudo) then you can listen on ports 1023 down to 1 Can't listen to the same port, which is already in use

 ## DNS

 [DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types)
+To register a new domain in the DNS with [Google](domains.google.com)

+## IP aadressid

+IP adress types:
+- IPv4 separated by dots .
+- IPv6 separated by colon :